 The personal allowance

-There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000 and the threshold has remained at this figure since its introduction for the 2010/11 tax year.
+There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000.
 The reduction is £1 for every £2 of income above £100,000.
-So for 2018/19 there is no personal allowance where adjusted net income exceeds £123,700.
-For 2019/20 there will be no personal allowance available where adjusted net income exceeds £125,000.
+So for the current tax year there is no personal allowance where adjusted net income exceeds £125,000.
+For 2021/22 there will be no personal allowance where adjusted net income exceeds £125,140.

 The marriage allowance